polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ### 9.2.
 Ergonomics

-TODO ?

-If the proposal alters exposed interfaces to developers or end-users, which types of usage patterns have been optimized for?
+No specific considerations.

 ### 9.3.
 Compatibility

-The adoption of Sassafras impacts native client code and thus can't be introduced just via a runtime upgrade.
+The adoption of Sassafras impacts native client code and thus can't be introduced via a simple runtime upgrade.

+A deployment strategy should be carefully engineered for live networks.

+This subject is left open for a dedicated RFC.

 ## 10. Prior Art and References